jspm/jspm.org/docs/guide.md

 Going through the command step-by-step:

-* The `map` command is tracing the `./test.js` module, working out all the resolutions it needs to load properly, populating only the needed maps into `importmap.json` (shown below). _The leading `./` here is important, if we had not provided this, we would instead be attempting to map a dependency called `test.js`, which would fail._
+* The `map` command is tracing the `./test.js` module, working out all the dependency resolutions it needs to load properly, and populating only the needed maps into `importmap.json` (shown below). _The leading `./` here is important, without it the command would attempt to map a dependency called `test.js`, which would fail._
-* The `-o` flag argument sets the output file file for the map, `importmap.json`.
+* The `-o` flag argument sets the output file for the map, `importmap.json`.
-* The `--flat-scope` (`-f`) flag tells jspm not to use the [scopes](https://github.com/wicg/import-maps#scoping-examples) feature, which is not yet supported in Chrome.
+* The `--flat-scope` (`-f`) flag tells jspm not to use the import maps [scopes](https://github.com/wicg/import-maps#scoping-examples) feature, which is not yet supported in Chrome.
 Note that when using this flag, any multi-version conflicts will cause a hard error.
 * The `--map-base .` flag argument tells jspm to output absolute paths in the import map, relative to the current directory.
-This is needed because Chrome doesn't yet support loading import maps from URLs, so this will come in useful in how we load the import map below.
+This is needed because Chrome doesn't yet support loading import maps from URLs, so this will come in useful in how the import map is loaded below.

 > `jspm map` can be called against any number of modules to create a map that maps all of those modules.
 Providing no arguments will create one big map for all installed dependencies.